rjolly/linoleum/readme.txt

   double-click on "ScriptShell"

-To install any Ivy module, in the script shell: install("org#module;version"); // For instance: install("linoleum#jcterm;0.0.11");
+To install an application (or any Ivy module), in the script shell: install("org#module;version");

-(This requires to first clone/build the project at https://github.com/rjolly/jcterm for the moment).
-A "JCTerm" item should show up in the Applications.
-If not, you can troubleshoot with:
-  Console

 To build linoleum from itself, first clone the repository by external means (for now), then in the script shell: cd("/path/to/linoleum");
   mkdirs("build/classes");
   javac("src/main/java", "build/classes");

+To publish an application:

+- add net.java.linoleum#application;1.0 to your project's dependencies
+- implement linoleum.application.Application
+- make it available to the service loader in META-INF/services
+- publish your artifact in maven central
+- let me know so that I add it to the list

+List of applications

+  net.java.linoleum#jcterm;0.0.11 SSH2 Terminal Emulator in Pure Java